dramforever/dram.page/p/relative-relocs-explained/index.md

 ## The `.rel[a].dyn` section, and `DT_REL[A]*`

-The linker synthesizes an array of tag-value pairs, and also synthesizes a symbol `_DYNAMIC` to point to the start of it:
+The linker synthesizes an array of tag-value pairs of dynamic linking information, and also synthesizes a symbol `_DYNAMIC` to point to the start of it:

 ```
 struct {